 If you have received a one-time grant in a previous cycle, you may download and complete the reporting document.

-- Campus Kitchen at Southern Illinois University Edwardsville was awarded $1,000 to support the operational costs of running the kitchen including food stables and kitchen equipment.
+- Campus Kitchen at Southern Illinois University Edwardsville was awarded $700 to help cover the costs of needed supplies and food staples for the kitchen.

-- Lions Club, a group at Saint Louis University, was awarded $1,000 to purchase snacks for their public health fair.
+- Lions Club at Saint Louis University was awarded $1,000 to purchase snacks for the Public Health Fair.

 - Mobile Health Initiative at Washington University in St. Louis was awarded $981 to purchase socks, antifungal cream, and additional supplies for their mobile health unit.

 - Mx WashU at Washington University in St. Louis was awarded $996 to support the ongoing club activities.